Logarithmic Donaldson-Thomas theory: Transverse limits and generically expanded targets

 Consider the set of all subdivisions $\Sigma_\sigma$ of $\Sigma_\sigma^0$ that do not change $\Sigma_\rho$.
 We claim any sufficiently refined subdivision has the property that the closure $Z_\rho$ is dimensionally transverse.
 To see this, consider the closure of a component $Y$ of the generic fiber of $\mathcal Y_\rho$.
 By the tropical compactification results for subschemes of logarithmic schemes, there exists a sequence of blowups of strata in the closure of this component in $\mathcal Y_\sigma$, such that the closure of $Z_\rho\cap Y$ is dimensionally transverse~\cite[Theorems~1.1 {\it \&} 1.2]{U15}.
-The generic fiber subscheme has been supposed to be strongly transverse and has dimension $1$, so any stratum that it intersects has codimension at most $1$ and dominate the base $S_\sigma$.
+The generic fiber subscheme has been supposed to be algebraically transverse and has dimension $1$, so any stratum that it intersects has codimension at most $1$ and dominates the base $S_\sigma$.
 Therefore the generic fiber is disjoint from the centers of these blowups.
-Repeat this for each component $Y$ of $\mathcal Y_\rho$ to obtain a new total space $\mathcal Y_\sigma$ for the target with cone complex $\Sigma_\sigma$ and he closure of the subscheme $Z_\rho$ is dimensionally transverse.
-After replacing $\sigma$ with a sufficiently small in the filtered system, every cone of $\Sigma_\sigma$ maps surjectively onto a cone in $\sigma$, guaranteeing flatness.
+Repeat this for each component $Y$ of $\mathcal Y_\rho$ to obtain a new total space $\mathcal Y_\sigma$ for the target with cone complex $\Sigma_\sigma$ and the closure of the subscheme $Z_\rho$ is dimensionally transverse.
+After replacing $\sigma$ with a sufficiently small member in the filtered system and pulling back the target family, every cone of $\Sigma_\sigma$ maps surjectively onto a cone in $\sigma$, guaranteeing flatness.
 Pass to the union of strata that meet the closure of $Z_\rho$ nontrivially and obtain a rough expansion of relative logarithmic rank equal to $1$. \end{proof}

 Given a subscheme $Z_\rho\hookrightarrow \mathcal Y_\rho$ as above, choose an extension $\mathcal Y_\sigma$ over $S_\sigma$ such that the closure of $\mathcal Z_\rho$ is dimensionally transverse.
 Let $\Sigma_\sigma$ be the corresponding embedded complex in $\Sigma_X\times\sigma$; we make the following definition.